-Consider now Fig. 7.13.
-Given the factor prices, the output corresponding to isoquant P_1 is producible at the lowest cost at point A where isocost line $K_1 L_1$ is tangent to the isoquant P_1 .
+Consider now Fig. 8.13.
+Given the factor prices, the output corresponding to isoquant P_1 is producible at the lowest cost at point A where isocost line K_1 L_1 is tangent to the isoquant P_1 .
 This is the initial position of producer equilibrium.
 Assuming that factor prices remain constant, suppose the producer desires to expand output to the level indicated by the isoquant P_2 .
-This will cause a shift in the isocost line from $K_1 L_1$ to $K_2 L_2$.
-The new equilibrium is found at point B where isocost line $K_2 L_2$ is tangent to the isoquant P_2 .
-Further expansion in output to the level corresponding to the isoquant P_3 will shift equilibrium to point C where isocost line $K_3 L_3$ is tangent to the isoquant P_3 .
+This will cause a shift in the isocost line from K_1 L_1 to K_2 L_2 .
+The new equilibrium is found at point B where isocost line K_2 L_2 is tangent to the isoquant P_2 .
+Further expansion in output to the level corresponding to the isoquant P_3 will shift equilibrium to point C where isocost line K_3 L_3 is tangent to the isoquant P_3 .

-Fig. 7.13: Expansion path in the case of non-linear production function the optimum combination of factors of production of some particular level of output.
+On connecting all points of producer equilibrium, such as A B and C, we get the curve OE which is called the expansion path.
+Since every point of the expansion path denotes an equilibrium point of the producer, it indicates the optimum combination of factors of production of some particular level of output.
 It may be recalled that each point of producer equilibrium is defined by equality between the marginal rate of technical substitution and the factor price ratio.
 Since the latter has been assumed to remain constant, the former also remains constant.
 Hence, OE is an isocline along which output expands when factor prices remain constant.